Skip to content

 Photo shows a man and a boy in summer straw hats happily displaying some unidentifiable papers on F Street, with the Treasury and a new electric hooded arc streetlight in the background.
 One of a series of scenes near Painter's office at 14th and E streets, this picture bears the hallmarks of the new "snapshot" style now made possible by the invention of the quick, hand-held Kodak: natural smiles and the movement of the ladies under the umbrella.

-Take a look at this fascinating photo from 1885!
-Uncovering the past, this photo from the Library of Congress shows a man and a boy in summer straw hats happily displaying some unidentifiable papers on F Street.
+A Library of Congress photograph from 1885 showing a man and a boy in summer straw hats displaying unidentifiable papers on F Street in Washington, D.C.

 Categories Faces & Places of Yesterday Tags 1880s, Department of Treasury